Anton Nijholt, HMI, University of Twente, Enschede, Netherlands & Imagineering Institute, Iskandar, Malaysia.

-Carlos Velasco is an Assistant Professor in the Department of Marketing at BI Norwegian Business School (Norway) and a member of the Crossmodal Research Laboratory at Oxford University (UK).
-He is also a Fellow of the Institute on Asian Consumer Insight, hosted by Nanyang Technological University (Singapore).
-He holds a D.Phil. in Experimental Psychology from Oxford University.
-His research focuses on crossmodal perception, in particular, on crossmodal correspondences in marketing communications, multisensory human-computer interaction, and multisensory design.
-He’s one of the co-founders of Neurosketch (Colombia) and Flying Fish Research (UK, Oxford’s start-up).
+Carlos Velasco is an Assistant Professor in the Department of Marketing at BI Norwegian Business School (Norway), where he co-founded the Center for Multisensory Marketing.
+He holds two Research Fellowships at the SCHI Lab, Sussex University (UK), and the Institute on Asian Consumer Insight, hosted by Nanyang Technological University (Singapore).
+Carlos received his D.Phil. in Experimental Psychology from Oxford University.
+His research focuses on multisensory perception, marketing, and Human-Computer Interaction.
+He’s one of the co-founders of Neurosketch (Colombia).
 He has worked with a number of companies from all around the world in topics such as multisensory experience design, food and drink, packaging, branding, and consumer research.
 See http://carlosvelasco.co.uk/ for more information.

 Marianna Obrist, SCHI Lab, University of Sussex, Brighton, UK.